ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 # Export Dataset to Excel PCF component ("DatasetToExcel")

----

 ## Overview

-**_DatasetToExcel_** is a FluentUI based Power Apps Component Framework (PCF) control which can be utilized in a Microsoft Power Apps application to allow the exporting of a configurable number of columns from an existing dataset to a Microsoft Excel .xlsx file.
-It is easy to use and also includes a customizable button based on your desired theme and style.
+**_DatasetToExcel_** is a FluentUI based Power Apps Component Framework (PCF) control which can be utilized in a Microsoft Power Apps application to allow the dynamic exporting of any number of columns from an existing dataset to a Microsoft Excel .xlsx file.
+It is easy to use and also includes a button that is configurable based on your desired theme and style.

 ## Features